Rloveland/254-Browser/README.md

-# 254-Browser
+# 254-Calculator
- A simple browser on Ubuntu using WebKit.
+ A simple Calculator on Linux using QT Creator.